asharp02/SuperTicTacToe/README.md

 Once a player has made their move, the next valid board will be highlighted.
 This board is determined by the previous players' move.
 Here's an example:

 ![Start of Game](/images/Move0.png)
-The highlighted board is currently in the top right corner...

 ![Player X makes first move](/images/Move1.png)

 ![Player O makes second move](/images/Move2.png)